cuba-platform/cuba-dnd/README.md

 }
 ```

-Now at the end of drop method add follow invoke:
+Now at the end of drop() method add the follow invocation:

 ```Java
 updateDashboardComponents(targetLayout);
 ```

-It remains to implement removing component from dashboard.
-Add next code to actionPerfom:
+It remains to implement the component removing from the dashboard.
+Add this code to actionPerfom:

 ```Java
 public void actionPerform(Component component) {